Thu 1 Sep 2011

 I’ve performed several times with Rich Hall over the past few years and have become pretty good friends with him.
 We try to book dates together at the Riviera Comedy Club in Vegas when our schedules allow.

 So I was thinking, Rich Hall is my Meat Puppets.
 He was an icon of my childhood and he’s now part of my adult life.
 Funny how that happened.
 I guess what it says about life is that passion and doing what you love eventually puts you on a poster or marquis with your hero.
 I don’t know if that’s always the case.
 It’s just a theory I came up with via the word “microwaving.”
-Certainly your determination to have sex with someone other than an ex-girlfriend does not always put you in that position.
+Certainly, determination to copulate with someone other than an ex-girlfriend does not always put you in that position.
 I’ll have to come up with a new theory for that one.